colinhacks/zod/README.md

 const stringOrNumber = z.string().or(z.number());
 ```

-### Discriminated unions
+## Discriminated unions

-If the union consists of object schemas all identifiable by a common property, it is possible to use
-the `z.discriminatedUnion` method.
+If the union consists of object schemas all identifiable by a common property, it is possible to use the `z.discriminatedUnion` method.

-The advantage is in more efficient evaluation and more human friendly errors.
-With the basic union method the input is
-tested against each of the provided "options", and in the case of invalidity, issues for all the "options" are shown in
-the zod error.
-On the other hand, the discriminated union allows for selecting just one of the "options", testing
-against it, and showing only the issues related to this "option".

 ```ts
 const item = z